A $(2+\varepsilon)$-Approximation Algorithm for Metric $k$-Median: -Approximation with Extra Centers

 \end{itemize} \end{definition} We note that when the state of the algorithm is clear from the context, we simply say that "$i$ is openable" without explicitly specifying the state.

 The following lemma follows from that we can write the selection of the bids as a linear program.
-Indeed, given the state $(\alpha, S, A, \theta)$ of the algorithm, each of the four conditions on the bids $(\tau_j)_{j\in A}$ can be formulated as linear inequalities. \begin{lemma} There is a polynomial-time algorithm that, given the state $(\alpha, S, A, \theta)$ and a facility $i$, either outputs bids $(\tau)_{j\in A}$ that satisfy all conditions of Definition~\ref{def:openable} or certifies that $i$ is not openable. \end{lemma} \begin{proof} Fix $i$ and $(\alpha, S, A, \theta)$ and consider a linear program with variables $(\tau_j)_{j \in A}$.
+Indeed, given the state $(\alpha, S, A, \theta)$ of the algorithm, each of the four conditions on the bids $(\tau_j)_{j\in A}$ can be formulated as linear inequalities. \begin{lemma} There is a polynomial-time algorithm that, given the state $(\alpha, S, A, \theta)$ and a facility $i$, either outputs bids $(\tau)_{j\in A}$ that satisfy all the conditions of Definition~\ref{def:openable} or certifies that $i$ is not openable. \end{lemma} \begin{proof} Fix $i$ and $(\alpha, S, A, \theta)$ and consider a linear program with variables $(\tau_j)_{j \in A}$.
 We claim that each of the four bullets in Definition~\ref{def:openable} can be expressed as linear constraints.
-The two bullets are immediate.
-Indeed, as $\tau_j = \alpha_j$ for every $j \in A - B(i, \eps \theta)$, we can treat them as constants and only have $(\tau_j)_{j \in A \cap B(i, \eps \theta)}$ as the true variables.
+Indeed, the first two bullets are immediate.
+As $\tau_j = \alpha_j$ for every $j \in A - B(i, \eps \theta)$, we can treat them as constants and only have $(\tau_j)_{j \in A \cap B(i, \eps \theta)}$ as the true variables.
+Then, the third bullet,